-A good weekend for Govt with constructive reporting of de Klerk's visit, the decision to site EBRD in London and disarray in EC Foreign Ministers meeting over political union with French and British standing together.
+A good weekend for Govt with construtive reporting of de Klerk's visit, the decision to site EBRD in London and disarray in EC Foreign Ministers meeting over political union with French and British standing together.
 And Labour Party's new policy document comes under sustained attack.

 Today describes Labour's new programme like over-cooked cabbage soggy, tasteless and totally without energy-giving value.
-And whether it is workable blueprint is doubtful.
+And whether they are a workable blueprint is doubtful.